openstack/grenade/README.rst

 customize its behaviour for use with Grenade.
 By default ``setup-grenade`` will set HOST_IP and DEST when copying it to the Grenade DevStack direcotry.

+Grenade also uses ``devstack.localrc`` if it exists; it is appended to ``localrc`` in each of the DevStack environments as the final overriding configuration.
+Grenade does not supply this file and will not overwrite it if it exists.

 # Prepare For An Upgrade